Davao transport

 The tracking app is part of the same push

 The planned expansion is not only about adding vehicles.
-Reports from Mindanao Times and Brigada News Philippines said the same budget package includes a digital tracking platform that would let commuters monitor the real-time location of public buses from a mobile phone.
+Reports from Mindanao Times and Brigada News Philippines said the same budget package includes a digital tracking platform.
+This would let commuters monitor the real time location of public buses from a mobile phone.

 Procurement still has to run its course